 Photography Education

-In late 1991, I started my photographic education at Middlesbrough’s Cleveland College of Art studying TV, Film and Photography.
-This led to a Higher National Diploma (HND) in photography and finally to a BA (Hons) qualification in photography.
+In late 1991, I started my photographic education at Middlesbrough’s Cleveland College of Art (now called The Northern School of Art) studying TV, Film and Photography.
+This led to a Higher National Diploma (HND) in photography and finally to a BA (Hons) qualification in photography in 1998.

-Many of my influences come from cinema, landscape painting and photojournalism.
-The list of influences is huge.
-However, I especially admire the work of photographers such as Larry Burrows, Chris Killip, Peter Korniss, Philip Jones Griffiths, John Tordai and John Claridge, to name just a few.
+Many of my influences come from photojournalism, cinema, and painting.
+I especially admire the work of photographers such as Larry Burrows, Chris Killip, Peter Korniss, Philip Jones Griffiths, John Tordai and John Claridge, to name just a few.

 Photography, Video and Audio

-I still enjoy using film and digital formats and see them as different sides of the same coin.
-Both have advantages and disadvantages.
-The different workflows from using those different formats and the results from using both mediums provide a broad canvas to work from.
-Similarly, I work with many formats from the iPhone through to large format cameras.
+I enjoy the speed and convenience of digital formats but also still have a love for film photography.
+Both have advantages and disadvantages and provide their own unique challenges.
+The different workflows from those different formats and the results from both mediums provide a broad canvas to work from.
+Similarly, I work with many formats from mobile phone through to large-format cameras.

-My studies initially focused on documentary photography but later I became interested in other areas of photography and media production.
+My studies initially focused on documentary photography but later I became interested in other areas of photography.
+This has broadened out in recent years to include website design.
 One area I would like to explore further, however, is video production.

 Photography Books

 The 80-page book features over 70 landscape, street and documentary images shot in a variety of rural, urban and coastal locations along the north Norfolk coast.
-Shot over a sixteen-day period in June/July 2011, all of the photographs were taken using an iPhone.
+Shot over sixteen days in June/July 2011, all of the photographs were taken using an iPhone.
 In 2019 a photo zine called ‘Caught by the Tide’ was released as a follow up to the Sea, Sky, Sand and Street book.
 Details about the zine can be found HERE

 Another planned book will bring together a collection of around forty to fifty 6×6 and 35mm photographs.
-The images were taken over a ten year period as part of the long-running Norfolk photography project.
+The images were taken over ten years as part of the long-running Norfolk photography project.
 The Norfolk Project book will bring together a collection of documentary and landscape images, shot in a variety of locations between 2001 and 2011.

 Four photography books are planned for release over the next two years; two photography books feature images taken in Edinburgh and another two photo books that will include Norfolk images shot in 2016 and a collection of photographs from the Highlands of Scotland.
 Check the news section for updates.

 Darker Skies was originally launched in 2009 to post darker, dramatic styles of colour and monochrome photography that I love so much.
-However, the site has gradually taken on a role of its own as a photo scrapbook and photography blog.
+However, over the years the site has gradually taken on a role of its own as a photography scrapbook, mobile blogging platform and personal photoblog.
 In addition, it has become the home of the podcast links page.

 The final photography blog on Tumblr is called 50MM.
-It’s a mixture of new images and influential photography by photographers.
+It’s a mixture of new images and influential photography by iconic photographers, with contemporary, classic and vintage images.

 Other Interests

 My interests include aviation, running, chess, cinema and history.
 I love collecting books and especially like a good rummage around a good second-hand book shop.
-Travel is something I enjoy and I especially love the Scottish Highlands.
+Travel is something I enjoy and I especially love the diverse and beautiful landscapes in Scotland.
 I feel most at home around lochs, mountains, moors and forests.
+I do enjoy walking and climbing with one of my proudest achievements being reaching the summit of Ben Nevis in September 2020.

 Social Media

-The Richard Flint Instagram feed contains a growing collection of regularly updated images with a large archive of over 900 images going back to 2012.
+For a number of years, I was active on social media but gradually I’ve reduced the number of platforms has been reduced so that only Instagram remains.
+The Richard Flint Instagram feed contains a growing collection of regularly updated images with a large archive of over 1000 images going back to 2012.